Transmorphers: Fall of Man: Plot

 Taking place 300 years prior to the events of the first film in the then-present-day 2009, the narrator describes how the government knew what was happening.
 A woman is seen driving recklessly on a California highway while arguing over her cell phone.
 Police officer Ryan Hadley pulls her over and gives her a warning.
 The man calls her back, but she tells him off and throws the phone down; the phone then transmorphs into a robotic spider that attacks and kills her.

 At Edwards Air Force Base, an NSA officer informs her superior about intercepting a signal.
 In Los Angeles, Jo Summers is shocked to read in the newspaper about of the death of the woman from the car.
 In the Kern County Morgue, the police are baffled by the wound that killed the driver.
 Madison arrives home to discover her television is out.
 A repairman is called to fix the television.
-It ends up being Jake, an old friend of Madison, who hasn't seen her since returning from military deployment.
+It ends up being Jake, the afformentoned narrator, an old friend of Madison, who hasn't seen her since returning from military deployment.
 Jake investigates her satellite dish and is shocked when it transmorphs into a robot.
 He runs inside to warn Madison, but when he goes back outside, the robot is gone.
 Summers meets up with Hadley to investigate the death of the driver, but the NSA show up and asks her to go with them.
 She advises Hadley to find the driver's missing phone.

 A man is driving an SUV when his GPS gives him a five seconds warning to exit the vehicle, before shooting him in the forehead with a laser.
 Ryan meets with Madison and Jake and hears their story.
 He takes them in his car to look for the cell phone, but he is called to the scene of the SUV driver's body.
 A young boy tells Hadley that the SUV dumped the body and drove away by itself.
 Hadley picks up the first driver's cellular phone from the coroner's office.
 He then intercepts the SUV, which tries to ram him.
 When Ryan pulls the SUV over, they are jumped by the satellite robot.
 They drive away, but are chased by the SUV, who also transmorphs into a robot.

 The machines quickly seize control of the Earth.
 After surviving an assault which kills Hadley, a small group learn that aliens are changing the water and the atmosphere to fit their physiology.
 They hear about this from a soldier who claims that this information came from Russia, where they captured and tortured one of the machines.
 They manage to salvage explosives and destroy one of the terraforming devices.
-This has a negative effect, though: the release of toxic chemicals into the atmosphere, starting a nuclear holocaust that kills billions, to which the machines have adapted, and what is left of mankind takes refuge underground, reluctantly accepting their fate.
+This has a negative effect, though: the release of toxic chemicals into the atmosphere, to which the machines have adapted, and Jake sends a signal to other surviving humans, who have taken refuge underground, directing them to join him.